sarah-you/c0323-code-solutions/express-notes-api/express-notes-api-notes.md

 ---

+### In `server.js` file

+- each method starts with error handling if statements, then moves on to the actual logic for each method's functionality, and ends with final error handling

+---

 For this exercise you are tasked with building a small Express server that performs Create, Read, Update, and Delete (CRUD) operations on a collection of notes.

 The notes are stored in a JSON file (though in a real-world application you would most likely store them in a database).
 Each note object has two properties: `id` and `content`. `id` is a positive integer and `content` is a string.
 Processing this file should follow a similar approach to that taken in the `node-notes-cli` exercise.